“What is an FTP test and how can it make me a better cyclist?” The short answer is 20 minutes of pain = smarter training. The long answer?

 The long answer we've written up for you down below.
 But first, a few fundamental questions that need answering:

 It’s the maximum average power (wattage) that you can hold for 60 minutes or 95% of your average power for a 20-minute test.
 In short, it’s a great cost-effective test that measures your current cycling fitness.
 From a practical point of view, we use a 20-minute test to measure your cycling effort on one of our Wattbike’s with the primary aim to go as fast as you can for the entire duration.
 When you finish, you should walk away from the test feeling like you have given everything, 110% effort and no less.
 You don’t want to finish and say I wish I had gone a little harder.

 As you cycle, the Wattbike measures a number of key performance metrics including power output (watts), cadence (rpm), heart rate (bpm), and speed to calculate your specific training zones.
-These training zones will be the foundation on which all your training will be based upon in our Wattbike classes and on the road.
+These training zones will be the foundation on which all your training will be based upon in our Njinga training sessions and on the road.
 Whether you road race, are an endurance cyclist or sportive rider, triathlete, ultra-distance endurance athlete, or simply a fitness fanatic, these zones will define your training structure in order to derive maximum benefit and see the biggest improvements to your training and on race day!

 Your FTP power output will change according to your fitness levels and training frequency so we do recommend regular testing to track progression in your numbers and adjust your training accordingly.
 We recommend re-testing approximately every 6-8 weeks.
 Check out our blog for a more detailed explanation.

 Receive accurate training zones for both power (watts) and heart rate (bpm) which will allow you to train smarter and harder for any cycling or fitness-related goal.
 By training smarter you will be able to adapt and grow faster, seeing quicker results, i.e. more efficient training.<